 Details of movements in the reserves of the Company and of the Group during the year are set out in Note 33 to the consolidated financial statements and in the consolidated statement of changes in equity, respectively.

 DISTRIBUTABLE RESERVES

-As of 31 December 2022, the Company's reserves available for cash distribution and/or distribution in specie, as calculated in accordance with the Companies Act of Bermuda, amounted to approximately HK\$819,741,000.
+As of 31 December 2023, the Company's reserves available for distribution, calculated in accordance with the Companies Act of Bermuda, amounted to approximately HK\$811,982,000.

 MAJOR CUSTOMERS AND SUPPLIERS